romene/Naturaily-netlify/_posts/2018-10-26-working-title-netlify-jekyll.md

 We’ve started thinking about new site quite some time ago but from the start we had some ideas of what it should look like.
 Here’s what we wanted:

-super fast loading time
+* super fast loading time,
-scalable architecture
+* scalable architecture,
-reliable hosting
+* reliable hosting,
-secure
+* secure,
-easy to develop and flexible
+* easy to develop and flexible.

 The decision to go static was obvious, but just having a static HTMLs won’t cut it as we wanted blog to be a major part of our site.
 The next decision to make was to pick a static site generator.
 Of course, there were a few popular candidates on the horizon such as: